Last Updated on December 31, 2022

-One of the unique features of the Saatva mattress is that the edges are encased with foam, right up to the edge.
+One of the unique features of the Saatva luxury mattress is that the edges are encased with foam, right up to the edge.
 The memory foam covers the coils underneath the pillow top and fills up all of the edges.
-I also like that the foam makes the edges more comfortable and adds to the surface of the bed.
+I also like that the foam makes the edges more comfortable and adds to the bed’s surface.

 The Saatva tackles these issues very well with the foam perimeter (pictured above as point number 2).

 The Saatva mattresses include a layer of memory foam underneath the topmost pillow top layer.
 The is label number 3 in the photo above.
 The memory foam helps to provide lumbar support by adding progressive levels of pressure relief among several different pressure points.
 This specifically targets points that provide stress and tension relief in the lower back.